error404notfound/making-embedded-systems-homework/homework_week_2/README.md

 ## STM32F429I-DISC1
 ### What kind of processor is it?

+STM32F429ZIT6 microcontroller

+- The STM32F427xx and STM32F429xx devices are based on the high-performance Arm® Cortex®-M4 32-bit RISC core operating at a frequency of up to 180 MHz.
+The Cortex-M4 core features a Floating point unit (FPU) single precision which supports all Arm® single-precision data-processing instructions and data types.
+It also implements a full set of DSP instructions and a memory protection unit (MPU) which enhances application security.
+The STM32F427xx and STM32F429xx devices incorporate high-speed embedded memories (Flash memory up to 2 Mbyte, up to 256 Kbytes of SRAM), up to 4 Kbytes of backup SRAM, and an extensive range of enhanced I/Os and peripherals connected to two APB buses, two AHB buses and a 32-bit multi-AHB bus matrix.
+-
 ### How much Flash and RAM does it have?
 Any other memory types?

+Flash memory up to 2 Mbyte, up to 256 Kbytes of SRAM), up to 4 Kbytes of backup SRAM

 ### Does it have any special peripherals?
 (List 3-5 that you find interesting.)